 4. Tempo Management

 Restaurant managers set the tempo for the rest of the staff.
 Imparting a sense of urgency to your staff starts with you.
 If you want your staff to be at their best they need a leader who is willing to lead by example:

-- Be the first one there and the last one to leave.
 If you want your crew to be punctual you better be the first face they see when they walk in the door.
 This is just as important at the end of the day.
 An effective manager stays until the last employee has completed all side work and is checked out with cash and receipts for the day.

-- Show hustle.
 Having a good understanding of every position in the restaurant is important so that you can jump in where you’re needed.
 Impart the pace of the working environment by setting it.

-- React to and resolve problems immediately.
 If someone lets you know there is a customer complaint or other pressing issue, drop what you’re doing and give it the attention it deserves.
 Working to resolve customer complaints or employee concerns can give everyone a better perspective going forward.

 By maintaining a high-energy and enthusiastic approach to your work you will set the standard for everyone else to follow suit.

 Bringing a negative attitude to the work place is the worst thing you can do for employee morale.
 Your attitude is contagious If you come into work with a dark cloud hanging over you expect it to be a bleak place by shift’s end.
 Here are some tips for maintaining a positive attitude in yourself and your staff: